jericson/jericson.github.io/_posts/2023-05-31-mod_strike.md

 confidence that the moderator correctly diagnosed the situation.

-We know that huge numbers of people are currently experimenting with ChatGTP and similar tools.
+We know that huge numbers of people are currently experimenting with ChatGPT and similar tools.
 It would be really surprising if there weren't a large number of people applying these tools to answer questions on Stack Overflow.
 After the CEO of the company [pumped AI on the